appsparkler/study/web/accessibility/derek_featherstone.md

 # Accessibility for web design

+## Accessible Web Design
+- Think about the varios personas while building your site.
+How would they navigate or complete tasks on the site?
+For ex. on an ecomm site, it would be helpful to a keyboard user to be able to tab to the order-summary before entering the billing information even though the billing information comes first in the layout.

 ## Accessible Design
 - Color should not be the only method to communicate our message or the indicator - use shapes, patterns, labels, text, etc. along with color to improve accessiblility
 - maintain contrast ratios - 4.5:1 is ideal, 5:1 is great, less than 3:1 is difficult for people